Tulu people: People and identity

+Mangalorean Protestants are also Tulu speakers.

 Culture

 Tuluvas follow a matrilineal system of inheritance known as Aliyasantana, where inheritance is from uncle to nephew, except for Brahmins, Tulu Gowda, Shettigar caste and Vishwakarmas.
 It is similar to the Marumakkathayam of Kerala.
 Other distinctive features include the rituals of Yakshagana, Bhuta Kola, Nagaradhane Aati kalenja and Kambala.
-Bhuta Kola is similar to Theyyam in Kerala.
+Bhuta Kola is similar to Theyyam in North Malabar region.

-Tuluva New Year is called Bisu Parba, which falls on the same day as Baisakhi, Vishu and the Thai New Year.
+Tuluva New Year, called Bisu Parba, falls on the same day as Baisakhi, Vishu and the Thai New Year.

-Tuluva Paddanas are sung narratives, which are part of several closely related singing traditions in Tulu language, Paddanas are sung during occasions which describe the evolution of Tulu tribes and Tulu culture.
+Tuluva Paddanas are sung narratives, which are part of several closely related singing traditions in Tulu language.
+They are sung during occasions which describe the evolution of Tulu tribes and Tulu culture.

+Buta Kola

+Bhuta-aradhana (lit. 'spirit worship' or 'soul worship'; a bhuta or bhoota is a supernatural creature, or spiritual entity, especially of ancestors) in Tulu Nadu is similar to the rest of South India, though the bhutas and forms of worship differ.
+The kola or nema is the yearly ceremony celebrating the festival of bhutas.
+They have attained a godly status among some worshippers, mainly non-Brahmins, and even have their own bhuta-sthanas (a place of abode similar to temples).
+However, in many villages the Brahmins, who consider these spirits as their protectorates, conduct the yearly ceremonies.

+Bhuta, who may be considered local deities, can be animistic as in Panjurli (boar) or Pili-bhuta (tiger).
+A second variety can be representatives of characters taken out of the Puranas like Bermer (Brahma), Lekkesiri (Raktesvari, Kali) or Vishnumurti.
+A third category is deified human beings like Gulige, Annappe, and Koti-Chananye.
+The fourth kind is strictly local characters like Male-Chandi (from the male-Nadu), Ullaldi (from Ullal), and Malaraye (from the Ghats).
+Then there are bhutas that provide comical relief during nemas, namely Marlu-Jumadi (crazy Jumadi) or Potte (mute–deaf demigod).
+Newer bhutas also have been added, like Posa-bhuta (new demigod), Vokku-Ballala, and Muttappe.